-- Private investments play the following roles for the total portfolio: - Return generation - Idiosyncratic performance - Access to value creation not accessible in public markets - Capture of illiquidity premium - The SIC seeks to invest in private investments in the most effective manner possible, balancing returns, risks, liquidity and costs.
+- Private investments play the following roles for the total portfolio: - o Return generation - o Idiosyncratic performance - o Access to value creation not accessible in public markets - o Capture of illiquidity premium - The SIC seeks to invest in private investments in the most effective manner possible, balancing returns, risks, liquidity and costs.
 Almost exclusively held in closed-end funds, private investments are among the longest-term commitments that the SIC makes.
 As such, diversification across general partners, vintage years, strategies, industries, investment types and geographies is important when constructing the private investments portfolio.